Pressure on, Pep: Guardiola extension must result in Champions League success for Man City | Goal.com

 The 49-year-old has half-joked in the past that he will be remembered as a failure if he does not win the Champions League at City.
 He does, to be fair, have previous in that regard.

-Domestic dominance with Bayern Munich, where he won three Bundesliga titles and two DFB-Pokals in his three years at the Allianz Arena, was not enough for some in Germany to write off his time there as being underwhelming.
+Domestic dominance with Bayern Munich, where he won three Bundesliga titles and two DFB-Pokals in his three years at the Allianz Arena, was not enough to prevent some in Germany from writing off his time there as being underwhelming.

 Seven attempts at trying to win the Champions League with City will now bring an added risk of a similar judgment to his time in England.